pyvec/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 ```

 Yay, your first game!<br>
-Now we will need to overwrite the pc_choice so it would act
+Now we need to overwrite the pc_choice so it will act
 randomly.
-We will talk about how to do it next time.
+We will talk about how to do this next time.